Nashville-Public-Library/bedework-guide/docs/add-events/topical-areas.md

       -	DO NOT tag an event “Summer Challenge” if its title is “Preschool Story Time” and its description is “Join us for stories, songs, and crafts!”
 -	Wishing Chair Productions
     -	Use for Wishing Chair’s Friday and Saturday shows (marionettes or not)
     -	Use for any Puppet Truck show (marionettes or not).
 Include the name “Puppet Truck” at the beginning of the event title (for search).
-E.g., “Puppet Truck presents Anansi the Spider”.
+E.g., “Puppet Truck presents Anansi the Spider”
-    -	DO NOT use for Main Library Story Time.